-Platycodon gets upstaged by the somewhat similar looking bell flowers (Campanula).
-However Campanulas don't burst open or tolerant dry spells as well as Platycodon.
+Platycodon gets upstaged by the somewhat similar looking bellflowers (Campanula).
+Campanulas don't burst open or tolerant dry spells as well as Platycodon.
 Platycodon has the bonus of being very low maintenance.
 It doesn't even like being divided.
-Kids love they way they puff up and pop open, but use caution showing a child how to pres on the sides of flower buds to get them to "pop" open, or you'll have a lot of squashed flowers.
+Kids love the way they puff up and pop open, but use caution showing a child how to press on the sides of flower buds to get them to "pop" open, or you'll have a lot of squashed flowers.

 - Bloom Period: Summer

 The Veronicas are a large and varied group.
 Choose your plants right, and there will always be a Veronica in bloom.
 They are also problem-free and tolerant of almost any type of weather.
 The flowers are long and spiky, like a salvia but more refined and with less course foliage.
 There are low growing Veronicas that make great edgers, Veronicas that clump and grow 2 to 3 feet tall and make excellent border plants, and some that will take over.
 Thankfully, it's the better behaved...
 Veronica's that are being sold these days.

 Thyme is such a versatile plant, don't confine it to the herb garden.
 Thyme is another of the Mediterranean herbs that simply thrives on dry heat.
 That's why it's so popular for growing between pavers.
 Thyme is rarely thought of as a flower, but most varieties do flower profusely and are quite lovely in lavender, white, pink, and even red.
 A happy planting of thyme will quickly spread and form a carpet.
 You can even walk on it.
 Just be careful of the bees it attracts while in bloom.

 - Bl...oom Period: Late spring to early summer.